deltachat/deltachat-pages/en/help.md

 - Select "Clone Chat"

-- Enter the new subject and optionally a new avatar or remove/add members
+- Enter the new name and optionally a new avatar or remove/add members

 The new created group is created when you send the first message.
-It has no relationship with the previous one: members added/removed in one are not added nor removed in the other, subjects can be set independently, you start with an empty history, etc...
+It has no relationship with the previous one: members added/removed in one are not added not removed in the other, names can be set independently, you start with an empty history, etc...

 ## Instant message delivery and Push Notifications {#instant-delivery}